 Near to your retirement age and already worried about the risk of outliving your expenses?
 Then registered index-linked annuity (RILA) could be a solution for you.
 RILA is a good fit if you want to grow your retirement assets and can bear a certain degree of market risk.
 This annuity is related to the market index performance, providing a chance to gain positive index returns up to a cap rate while offering a level of protection i.e. buffer, if the index return is negative.
 Some registered index-linked annuities come with administrative and or contract fees.
 Registered index-linked annuities are suitable for the person if:

 - They are soon approaching retirement.

-- They want tax-deferred growth potential.
+- Wants tax-deferred growth potential.

 What is Registered Index-Linked Annuity?

-The Registered Index-Linked Annuity is the hybrid annuity that offers the advantages of both a fixed index and a variable annuity.
+The Registered Index-Linked Annuity is a hybrid annuity that offers the advantages of both a fixed index and a variable annuity.
 RILA is an ideal choice for investors who want to control their downside exposure but are willing to bear more downside risk in anticipation of high upside growth potential.

 This investment-based annuity is often called an index-linked variable annuity.
 The index-linked annuity is different from the fixed index annuity.
 There is a chance to lose money in an index-linked annuity; however, fixed index annuity doesn’t have this disadvantage.

 Similar to the fixed indexed annuities, RILAs offer the opportunity for growth on the stock market index’s performance.
 Other similarities are: